CHAPTER 3. DIAGNOSIS, TREATMENT, AND PREVENTION - Section 3.2

-Upon completion of this section, you should be able to describe the principal treatment strategy for treating and managing TCE poisoning.
+After completing this section, you will be able to describe treatment following TCE exposure.

 There is no antidote for TCE poisoning.
-Treatment consists of support of respiratory and cardiovascular functions.
+Treatment consists of removing the patient from the exposure and supporting respiratory and cardiovascular functions.

 TCE poisoning has no antidote.
 Treatment is supportive.
 In all suspected cases, remove the patient from the source of exposure.
 Provide standard support for respiratory and cardiovascular functions when needed.

 - restricting use of alcohol or other CNS depressant medication,